-The short-term rental market has experienced substantial growth over the last ten years due in part to the continued popularity of online hosting platforms such as AirBnB, Homeaway, VRBO and others.
+The short-term rental market has experienced substantial growth over the last 10-years due in part to the continued popularity of online hosting platforms such as AirBnB, Homeaway, VRBO and others.
 AirBnB for example, which started with a single listing in 2007, now has over 4.8-million listings worldwide.
-While the short-term rental industry has long been a fixture in coastal and resort towns, since 2014 there has been a growth in the use of these alternative lodging options in inland communities.
+While the short-term rental industry has long been a fixture in coastal and resort towns, its growth as an alternative lodging option for travelers in all cities has been primarily since 2014.